Support Theta by Becoming

 In 1989, Kappa Alpha Theta adopted National CASA (Court Appointed Special Advocates) as its national philanthropy.
-CASA volunteers are trained community volunteers who speak on behalf of abused and neglected children in court.
+In Florida, they are called Guardian ad Litem (GAL).
+GAL volunteers are trained community volunteers who speak on behalf of abused and neglected children in court.
 They research the child's background details to help the court make a sound decision about the child's future.
 Today, there are more than 68,000 advocates nationwide.
-CASA programs across the country are known by several different names, including Guardian ad Litem, Child Advocates and Voices for Children.
+GAL programs across the country are known by several different names, including Guardian ad Litem, Child Advocates, CASA and Voices for Children.

 Kappa Alpha Theta Foundation